 Pronunciation Guide (Recommended)

-This session is really recommended to study before starting your first chapter of the course.
-This course is taught mainly with romanization (with roman scripts) or we call it "Transliteration".
+Before starting your first chapter of the course, this session is recommended.
+This course is taught mainly with Romanization (with Roman scripts) or we call it "Transliteration".

 Unfortunately, there is no one standard way to write Thai words in English transliteration like in Chinese or Vietnamese.
 Therefore, a Thai word can be written in different ways.